YottaDB/YDBDoc/ProgGuide/utility.rst

 This example sets the lowercase variable %ds to the date 11/22/2018.
 Since the %DATE routine expects the input to be provided in the uppercase %DS variable, it returns a default value in the output variable $DN.
 The default is the $HOROLOG format of the current date, which is 11/17/2018 in the example.

 .. note::
-   Utility programs written in M (such as %GO) run within mumps processes and behave like any other code written in M. Encryption keys are required if the mumps process accesses encrypted databases.
+   Utility programs written in M (such as %GO) run within yottadb processes and behave like any other code written in M. Encryption keys are required if the yottadb process accesses encrypted databases.
 A process running a utility program written in M that does not access encrypted databases (such as %RSEL) does not need encryption keys just to run the utility program.

 -------------------------
 Date and Time Utilities